Wednesday, 10 February 2016

 Because you have the wisdom and the beauty of your parents,

-And the dignity of all their fellow mates."
+And the dignity of all their mates."

 Oh, Regulus.
 You brilliant and infinite light.
 How can I believe from now on that the universe rocks its music without you?
 How to look at noon again without your light?
 Who are you, you little tyrant with no hair, with so merciless rays?
 Where to search my heart if it is not at 12 of any midday of any summer, during those hours in which my Polaris keeps sleeping its blessed dream of hope in its resurrection?
-How am I going to believe that I can survive in a world where you are not?
+How can I believe that I can survive in a world where you are not?

 − "Stand up a second, Nike.
 I want you to come to my tent.
 Before you go, I want to lend you a book, which I no longer use, about the stars."